MicrosoftDocs/entra-docs/docs/global-secure-access/reference-web-content-filtering-categories.md

 ms.service: global-secure-access
 ms.subservice: entra-internet-access
 ---
-# Global Secure Access (preview) Web content filtering categories
+# Global Secure Access Web content filtering categories

 When you set up rules to filter web content, you can select based on a category.
 This article provides a list of categories along with explanations.